evoteum/.github/profile/README.md

   - It is hard to define success metrics, then surface them for observability.
   - "Christmasyness" is an emotional, subjective concept that is hard to measure consistently.
 - Solution:
-  - Use the popularity of “It is Beginning to Look a Lot Like Christmas” as a measurable proxy and graph it automatically using GitHub Actions.
+  - Use the popularity of "It is Beginning to Look a Lot Like Christmas" as a measurable proxy and graph it automatically using GitHub Actions.

 A fully automated GitHub Actions data pipeline that pulls data, updates the site and graphs the onset of Christmas.